award

 In both Nevada and California, there are certain types of compensation one could receive after being wrongfully terminated.
 These types of damages include:

-• Pain and suffering: this is one of the most types of compensation you could receive from your wrongful termination lawsuit.
-We have several experts to establish the pain and suffering/emotional distress that the plaintiff has gone through.
+• Pain and suffering: This is one of the most common types of compensation you could receive from your wrongful termination lawsuit.
+We have several experts to help establish the plaintiff’s pain and suffering/emotional distress.
 Our experts include mental health experts, psychologists, etc.

-• Rehiring: in certain cases, if the employee does want their job back, the court may order the employer to reinstate the fired employee.
+• Rehiring: In certain cases, if the employee wants their job back, the court may order the employer to reinstate the fired employee.
 This is a very rare case.

 What is Retaliatory Wrongful Termination?